savajankovic27/WhatBangerIsYourBirthdayOn/README.md

 Follow instructions from the previous PHP project to run.

 NOTE: Whilst the API keys are in the code, they are from BURNER accounts and have no value.

+Thanks for watching!